Barriers to Evaluation: 4 Proven Models to Evaluate Your Learning and Development Initiatives

 - Too many other organisational priorities

-- The need to focus too heavily on results achieved over positive impact
+- The need to focus too heavily on results achieved over the positive impact

 - Employees use multiple avenues for learning